google/nitroml/examples/README.md

 - Step 3: Port forwarding
   - `kubectl port-forward deployment/metadata-grpc-deployment 9898:<METADATA_GRPC_SERVICE_PORT>`

+- Step 4: Open and run the Jupyter Notebook`kubeflow_metadata_example.ipynb` to visualize the benchmark results.

 - Troubleshooting
   - If getting error related to Metadata (For examples, Transaction already open).
 Try restarting the metadata-grpc-service using: `kubectl rollout restart deployment metadata-grpc-deployment`

+## Visualize tuner progress (Works in conjunction with `meta_learning_examples.py`)

+- Follow the above steps on connecting to the MLMD database (if working with Kubeflow)
+- Open and run the Jupyter Notebook `visualize_tuner_plots.ipynb`